These muffins are great for breakfast with your coffee or tea or just for a pick-me-up snack in the middle of the day.

-Notes: Unbleached White Whole Wheat Flour is milled from hard white spring wheat rather than the traditional red wheat of regular Whole Wheat Flour.
+Note: Unbleached White Whole Wheat Flour is milled from hard white spring wheat rather than the traditional red wheat of regular Whole Wheat Flour.
 With its lighter color, milder flavor and finer texture, it is a great substitute for all-purpose flour.
 It gives you all of the nutrition and fiber of whole grains, in a lighter, milder-tasting flour.

-Organic Cane Sugar is much less processed than granulated sugar and retains a lot of its nutrients.
+Note: Organic Cane Sugar is much less processed than granulated sugar and retains a lot of its nutrients.
 Being organic, damaging pesticides are also eliminated.